 Bastille Day Fireworks: What is it, what time does the Bastille Day fireworks start, and from where to watch Bastille Day fireworks in Paris?
 As a local in Paris, I am going to answer all these famous questions with detailed description, 13 places where to watch the fireworks show, and many options to choose from.
-So keep reading this complete guide and if you still have questions left you can ask them in the comments section below.
-Let’s start!
+So keep reading this complete guide and let’s start!

 Bastille Day fireworks in Paris is a not-to-miss summer itinerary for those invested in French culture, history, and grandiose celebrations!